DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 If it prints a version you have git installed and can continue with the next [step](#VSCode).
 If it prints some error message you have to install git.

-The official documentation of git can be found here: https://git-scm.com/doc If you are interested in a tutorial with technical details this is a good resource: https://missing.csail.mit.edu/2020/version-control/

 #### Linux/WSL2
 You can install git by typing